w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

-Transcripts are a text version of the speech and non-speech audio information needed to understand the content.
+Basic transcripts are a text version of the speech and non-speech audio information needed to understand the content.
+Descriptive transcripts also include text description of the visual information needed to understand the content.

-Demonstrate approaches to providing short and descriptive transcripts.
+Demonstrate approaches for providing basic and descriptive transcripts.
+For details, see [Transcripts](/media/av/transcripts/).

 #### Learning Outcomes for Topic

 Students should be able to:

 * ensure inclusion of transcripts for audio and video content when required
-* create transcripts that:
+* create basic transcripts that:
   * convey the speech and non-speech information needed to understand the content
   * identify the speaker
 * provide descriptive transcripts when required based on existing captions and description